henryseg/Veering/README.md

 # Veering

-Python code (using regina, snappy, and sage) for working with transverse taut and veering ideal triangulations.; implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
-The taut and veering polynomials are defined by Michael Landry, Yair Minsky and Sam Taylor.
+Python code (using regina, snappy, and sage) for working with transverse taut and veering ideal triangulations; implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
 We thank Nathan Dunfield for many helpful comments (and for some code).

 ### Installation

 To install Veering inside Sage via the command line type: